CBIIT/bento-docs/source/configuration/case-detail-page.md

 ### Adding columns to the "Associated Files" and/or "Associated Samples" Tables

-You can add up to 10 columns in the "Associated Files" Table.
-If you add more than 10 columns, **Bento will display the first 10 columns without an error or warning message**.
+Up to 10 columns can be added to the "Associated Files" Table.
+If more than 10 columns are added, **Bento will display the first 10 columns without an error or warning message**.
 The top-down order of columns will be displayed left to right on the UI.

 1. Open `$(src)/bento-frontend/src/bento/caseDetailData.js`.
 2. The configuration for "Associated Files" is in  `table1` and "Associated Samples" is in `table2`.